datacommonsorg/docsite/custom_dc/custom_data.md

 - `typeOf`: In the case of statistical variable, this is always `dcid:StatisticalVariable`.
 - `name`: This is the descriptive name of the variable, that is displayed in the Statistical Variable Explorer and various other places in the UI.
 - `populationType`: This is the type of thing being measured, and its value must be an existing `Class` type.
 It is mainly used to classify variables into categories that appear in the Statistical Variable Explorer.
 In this example it is `dcid:Person`.
 For a full list of supported classes, you will have to send an API request, as described in [Get a list of all existing statistical variables](/api/rest/v2/node.html#liststatvars).
-- `dcid:measuredProperty`: This is a property of the thing being measured.
+- `measuredProperty`: This is a property of the thing being measured.
 It must be a `domainIncludes` property of the `populationType` you have specified.
 In this example, it is the `percent` of persons being measured.
 You can see the set of `domainIncludes` properties for a given `populationType`, using either of the following methods:
   - Go to <code>https://datacommons.org/browser/<var>POPULATION_TYPE</var></code>, e.g. <https://datacommons.org/browser/Person>{: target="_blank"} and scroll to the `domainIncludes` section of the page.
 For example:

     ![domain incudes](/assets/images/custom_dc/customdc_screenshot9.png){: width="800"}